Normal TDS of Drinking Water In PPM

 • Sulfates are compounds found in Well water.

-Because TDS is not a measure of any one specific contamination, it’s not regulated as a health issue by any governmental agency.
-It’s mainly an indicator and a reason for bad taste and appearance.
+Because drinking water TDS is not a measure of any one specific contamination, it’s not regulated as a health issue by any governmental agency.
+It’s mainly an indicator and a reason for bad taste and appearance rather than water quality.

-Water that has no measurement for Dissolved Solids may still be contaminated, and drinking water with trace amounts of TDS could be healthy and just contain these compounds that are naturally found in water that will create hardness.
+Water that has no measurement for Dissolved Solids may still be contaminated water, and drinking water with trace amounts of TDS or even high TDS levels could be healthy and just contain these compounds that are good, normal, and naturally found in water that will create hardness.

 Another adverse effect is if all minerals are removed from the water, then water can become more acidic and corrosive.
 As rain washes over some areas of the country, it dissolves minerals naturally that end up in drinking water.
 Too much may not be healthy, and too little might be bad for the taste and corrosiveness of pipes and tanks that have long contact with the water.

-For some parts of the world, any kind of TDS reading under 200 mg/L (or ppm) is good, and 100 mg/L is considered excellent.
+For some parts of the world, any kind of TDS reading under 200 mg/L (or ppm) is considered good guidelines, and 100 mg/L is considered excellent.
 As the TDS level goes below this level (as the minerals are removed), the Drinking water has a lower pH and becomes more acidic or corrosive and has a negative effect besides a flat taste.

-Water containing TDS concentrations below 1000 mg/litre is usually acceptable to consumers, although acceptability may vary according to circumstances.
-However, the presence of high levels of TDS in water may be objectionable to consumers owing to the resulting taste and to excessive scaling in water pipes, heaters, boilers, and household appliances (see also the section on Hardness).
-Water with extremely low concentrations of TDS may also be unacceptable to consumers because of its flat, insipid taste; it is also often corrosive to water-supply systems from the World Health Organization from revised reports 2016
+Water containing TDS concentrations below 1000 mg/liter is usually acceptable to consumers, although acceptability may vary according to circumstances.
+However, the presence of high levels of drinking water TDS may be objectionable to consumers owing to the resulting taste and to excessive scaling in water pipes, heaters, boilers, and household appliances (see also the section on Hardness).
+Tap water with extremely low concentrations considered ideal TDS levels may also be unacceptable to consumers because of its flat, insipid taste; it is also often corrosive to water-supply systems from the World Health Organization

-The best way to look at TDS is that pure water doesn’t have any dissolved substance in it.
-So as an indicator, a TDS test or testing probe can alarm you that there is something dissolved in the unknown water.
-A general water quality indicator.
+The best way to look at water’s TDS is that pure water doesn’t have any dissolved substance in it.
+So as an indicator, a TDS controller test or testing probe can alarm you that there are dissolved solids in the unknown water.
+A general water quality indicator for TDS levels in water treatment systems by water suppliers.

-It doesn’t mean that the unknown substance is dangerous; it just means that it’s dissolved in the water, and testing of the water is needed for further investigation before you consume it.
+It doesn’t mean that the unknown substance is dangerous; it just means that it’s dissolved in the water, and testing of the water is needed for further investigation and treatment before you consume it.

 JimGalloway Author/Editor